davidmoten/hilbert-curve/README.md

 The perimeter traversal used by the `query` method is O(width<sup>dimensions-1</sup> 2<sup>bits*(dimensions-1)</sup>).

 ### Spatio-temporal querying
 Let's consider 3 dimensions of information being latitude, longitude and time.
 We'll index the full world for one day using 10 bits.
-When I search the Sydney (Australia) region for an hour at midday I get exact coverage with 20 ranges.
+When I search the Sydney (Australia) region for an hour at midday I get exact coverage with 20 ranges and those ranges are calculated in ~20ns.
 When we limit the number of ranges the ratio of coverage to exact coverage is below:

 ```
 20 1.00